- What other names is Blue-green Algae known by?

 Blue-green algae products are used for many conditions, but so far, there isn't enough scientific evidence to determine whether or not they are effective for any of them.

 Blue-green algae are commonly found in tropical or subtropical waters that have a high-salt content, but some types grow in large fresh water lakes.
 The natural color of these algae can give bodies of water a dark-green appearance.
-The altitude, temperature, and sun exposure where the blue-green algae are grown dramatically influence the types and mix of blue-green algae in the water.

 Some blue-green algae products are grown under controlled conditions.
 Others are grown in a natural setting, where they are more likely to be contaminated by bacteria, liver poisons (microcystins) produced by certain bacteria, and heavy metals.
 Choose only products that have been tested and found free of these contaminants.